Jirachiii/mutant_analysis/README.md

 # Original
 import pandas as pd

-# Changed version - Commenting out an import will cause change in behavior if the import is used
+# Changed version - Commenting out an import causes change in behavior if the import is used
 # import pandas as pd
 ```